Payroll Tax vs. Income Tax—What's the Difference and Why It Matters

 Do income and payroll taxes appear on the same paycheck?

-Yes, both are itemized on employee pay stubs.
-Income tax appears as "Federal Income Tax" or "FIT," while payroll taxes appear as "Social Security" and "Medicare" or sometimes combined as "FICA."
-This transparent reporting helps employees understand the difference between payroll and income taxes in practical terms.
+Both income taxes and payroll taxes are itemized on the same employee pay stub.
+Income tax appears as "Federal Income Tax" or "FIT," while payroll taxes appear as "Social Security" and "Medicare" — or sometimes combined as "FICA."
+Showing both line items separately helps employees understand exactly what's being withheld and why.

 What is the relationship between payroll tax rate and income level?